irvnet/miami-icp-workshop-may2018/lab04/README.md

 ## Deploying a Container to Kubernetes

 **In this section**, we'll run our first container on Kubernetes.

-Development processes such as these are typically sped up with enhancements such as automation DevOps processes, however this is a helpful to get a fundamental look at how some of the underlying parts of the process work.
+We'll work with a docker image that already has content in it.
+One of the things that makes containers easy and helpful is you can obtain images with software that's been pre-packaged and ready to run... that simplifies the usual effort to install and configure software.

 ## Task 1: Deploy an Nginx server

-In this section we'll deploy an nginx server...
+In this section we'll deploy an Nginx web server...

 ```